sindresorhus/execa/readme.md

 - Get [interleaved output](#all) from `stdout` and `stderr` similar to what is printed on the terminal.
 - [Strips the final newline](#stripfinalnewline) from the output so you don't have to do `stdout.trim()`.
 - Convenience methods to pipe subprocesses' [input](#input) and [output](#redirect-output-to-a-file).
-- Can specify file and arguments [as a single string](#execacommandcommand-options) without a shell.
 - [Verbose mode](#verbose-mode) for debugging.
 - More descriptive errors.
 - Higher max buffer: 100 MB instead of 1 MB.